Research programme

 4) By using a combination of legal, historical and social research methods, the (socio)legal perspective provides necessary insights into both the law in the books and the law in action and hence in the hegemonic nature of the law.

 5) Changes in the ways in which people shape social citizenship affect political preferences that in turn may affect social institutions such as the welfare state.
-To understand how social rights are seen as at risk because of immigration, governance and economic perspective is necessary.
+To understand how social rights are seen as at risk because of immigration, a governance and economic perspective is necessary.
 It will examine if, how, when and why immigration affects the support for socio-economic policies (pensions, unemployment or healthcare).

 The Center for Social Citizenship and Migration will coordinate this research pillar.
 The center brings together the extensive Leiden expertise in a variety of domains which study social citizenship and migration from different perspectives.
 The center will build on existing academic networks, such as the Leiden Interdisciplinary Migration Seminar (LIMS, est. 2008).
 Leiden’s migration expertise is internationally recognized, as demonstrated by Leiden’s membership of IMISCOE (International Migration, Integration and Social Cohesion in Europe; Europe's largest network of scholars in the area of migration and integration).